Optimal recruitment process: from search to hiring

 ---

-Structure interviews to reduce cognitive biases
+Structuring interviews to reduce cognitive bias

 - Use a standardized evaluation grid shared among all recruiters